-Your action(s) will also become part of a public tally of Catholic efforts to restore our common home.
+Our action(s) will also become part of a public tally of Catholic efforts to restore our common home.
 If the action has already happened, great, submit it!
 If you are planning to take action soon, excellent!
 Once you have completed the action, submit it.
 You can also share your individual or family activity.
 If you have photos and/or videos, please add those.
 Together we can help the world know about the U.S. Catholic community's faithful efforts to restore creation.

-Submit your action here or use the QR code.
+Submit your action here.
+QR code and link are in your programs.